KushagraChauhan/Face-Recognition/README.md

+This Repo has two parts-
+# 1. Through Webcam including training and testing of the model using Keras and TensorFlow.
+# 2. From the images, using Face_Recognition Library

 ## Requirements
 Run the command-

 		pip install -r requirements.txt

 To install all the dependencies.
+For installing Dlib library refer to-   https://github.com/davisking/dlib.git

+# `Part 1`
 ### Add New Faces

 Run the command-

 		python save_face.py

-to add a new face which will be stored in a new folder- new_faces Enter the id as 1
+to add a new face which will be stored in a new folder- new_faces.
+Enter the id as 1.
 After that it will ask the initial value, enter it as 1(if you are entering for the first time), otherwise as 301.
 Webcam will take your 300 photos, or you can also add own photos in the new_faces folder.